goetzrieger/ansible-labs-summit2020/content/ansible-collections/5-creating-collections/_index.md

     main()
 ```

 An Ansible module is basically an implementation of the AnsibleModule class created and executed in a minimal function called `run_module()`.
 As you can see, a module has a `main()` function, like a plain Python executable.
-Anyway, it is
-not meant to be executed independently.
+Anyway, it is not meant to be executed independently.

-## Step 4: Adding custom roles to the collection
+## Adding Content: Adding a Custom Role

-The last step of this exercise will be focused on a role creation inside the custom collection.
-We will simply write the greeting into the Message of the Day file `/etc/motd`.
+Ansible Collections are about bundling content that belongs together.
+So in the last step of this exercise we'll create a role inside the custom collection that utilizes the new module.
+To make things easy it will simply write the greeting into the Message of the Day file `/etc/motd`.

-Generate the new role skeleton using the `ansible-galaxy init` command:
+Generate the new role `hello_motd` using the `ansible-galaxy init` command:

 {{% notice tip %}}
+The `ansible-galaxy` command can be used to create initial directory structures for collections and roles.
 Make sure you are in the root directory of your ansible collection before executing this command.
 {{% /notice %}}

 ```bash
 [{{< param "control_prompt" >}} workshop_demo_collection ]$ ansible-galaxy init --init-path roles hello_motd
 ```

-Create the following tasks in the `roles/hello_motd/tasks/main.yml` file:
+In the next step add the following role tasks in the `roles/hello_motd/tasks/main.yml` file:

 ```yaml
 ---